mdozmorov/RNA-seq/README.md

 - `Figure_clusterProfiler_asis.Rmd` - Takes the results of edgeR analysis from an Excel file, performs GO and KEGG GSEA and plots the results as horizontal barplots, sorted by p-value, as they come out of the enrichment analysis.

+- `Figure_heatmap.Rmd` - make heatmap for selected genes.
+Uses `TMP.xlsx` produced by `Analysis.Rmd` and a custom signature of gene names

 - `Pathview.Rmd` - visualization of top KEGG pathways.
 Uses `DEGs.xlsx` produced by `Analysis.Rmd`

 - `utils.R` - helper functions